-You may be able to successful plant certain juglone-sensitive plants near black walnut trees by using raised beds.
-Though all parts of the walnut tree, including branches, nuts, leaves, and roots, contain juglone, you can protect sensitive plants from the toxin by planting in a raised bed with some kind of barrier on the bottom, such as wood or stone, to prevent black walnut tree roots from getting near your juglone-sensitive plants.
+You may successfully plant certain juglone-sensitive plants near black walnut trees by using raised beds.
+Though all parts of the walnut tree (including branches, nuts, leaves, and roots) contain juglone, you can protect sensitive plants from the toxin by planting in a raised bed with some barrier on the bottom (such as wood or stone) to prevent black walnut tree roots from getting near your juglone-sensitive plants.

 If you choose to plant a raised bed near a black walnut tree, be sure to remove ally black walnut debris (branches, leaves, and walnuts) from the bed to be sure the chemical doesn’t contaminate your raised bed soil.

 Tips and Info for Planting Under Black Walnut Trees

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.